Champitoad/coq-actema/README.md

 - Follow the instructions in frontend/README.md to setup the javascript stuff.

-## Build instructions

-- To build :
-  $ dune build && dune install

-  To step through coq files in VScode, it is important to run "dune install" first !

-- When changing the dependencies (in dune-project) run :
+- When changing the dependencies (in dune-project), commit the changes (git commit) and then run :
   $ opam install . --deps-only --with-test --with-doc